 Based on these descriptions, we focus on the student role as reflected in the target audience and the corresponding document features in order to determine where a student case analysis writing assignment sits on the continuum.
 When it requires a student role, the case analysis targets an academic audience (i.e., the professor) and includes definitions and repeated references to disciplinary knowledge; displaying and applying disciplinary knowledge takes precedence over making professional recommendations.
-When it requires a mock-professional role, the case analysis targets a professional audience and the document is formatted for a busy reader with no explicit references to disciplinary knowledge; there is a greater focus on making sound professional roles, the case analysis has a dual academic-professional audience; it may share features of the more academically and professionally oriented documents.
+When it requires a mockprofessional role, the case analysis targets a professional audience and the document is formatted for a busy reader with no explicit references to disciplinary knowledge; there is a greater focus on making sound professional recommendations.
+When it requires both student and mock-professional roles, the case analysis has a dual academic-professional audience; it may share features of the more academically and professionally oriented documents.